-AIM: To determine the prognostic value of routine hematological indices in patients undergoing carotid endarterectomy (CEA).
+AIM: To determine the prognostic value of routine hematological indices in patients undergoing carotid endarterectomy.

-MATERIAL and METHODS: As a retrospective single center study, we measured the systemic immune inflammation index (SII) and other systemic inflammatory parameters to estimate the morbidity and mortality of patients undergoing CEA.
-These parameters include inflammatory markers which are included in routine preoperative haematologic tests like complete blood count (CBC).
+MATERIAL and METHODS: As a retrospective single center study, we measured the systemic immune inflammation index (SII) and other systemic inflammatory parameters to estimate the mortality and morbidity of patients undergoing CEA.
+These parameters include inflammatory markers which are included in routince preoperative haematologic tests like CBC.

-RESULTS: After the analysis of the collected datas from 72 patients, the results showed that inflammatory indices were significantly different in patients with different clinical courses.
+RESULTS: After the analysis of the collected datas from 72 patients, the results showed that inflam-matory indices were significantly different in patients with different clinical coruse.

-CONCLUSION: Inflammatory parameters calculated from routine preoperative hematologic parameters proved to be important predictive parameters that can be used in morbidity/mortality estimation of patients scheduled for CEA.
+CONCLUSION: Inflammatory parameters calculated from routine preoperative hematologic parameters proved to be important predictive parameters that can be used in mortality/morbidity estimation of patients scheduled for CEA.